aminmr/paas-challenge/README.md

    etcdctl  --endpoints=https://192.168.0.10:2379,https://192.168.0.11:2379,https://192.168.0.12:2379 --cert=/etc/etcd/ssl/peer.crt --key=/etc/etcd/ssl/peer.key --cacert=/etc/etcd/ssl/ca.crt member add etcd-3 --peer-urls=https://192.168.0.12:2380
    ```

-4. If you are doing this process on a failure node which only lost the data dir you need only change the `/etc/etcd/etcd.conf.yaml` and set the `initial-cluster-state: new`.
+4. If you are doing this process on a failure node which only lost the data dir you need only change the `/etc/etcd/etcd.conf.yaml` and set the `initial-cluster-state:exisiting`.
 But if you add replace node, after installing the etcd and etcdctl you need to add the following conf to `/etc/etcd/etcd.conf.yaml`:

    ```yaml
    data-dir: /var/lib/etcd/etcd-1.etcd